glouw/blog/_posts/2026-06-23-Quick-ECS-and-IPC.md

     0.631062773 seconds time elapsed
 ```

-The hardware is certainly saturated with more busy work, but the cycle count and wall clock time is nearly 5x in size.
+The hardware is certainly saturated with more work, but the cycle count and wall clock time is nearly 5x in size.

 Inspecting the AOS move: